 Anne Marie Albano, Ph.D.

-Dr. Albano has been a member of ADAA since 1993 and conducts clinical research, supervises the research and clinical development of postdoctoral fellows in psychology and psychiatry, and is involved in advanced training of senior level clinicians in the application of cognitive behavioral approaches to diagnosis and treatment.
+Dr. Albano has been a member of the Anxiety and Depression Association of America since 1993 and conducts clinical research, supervises the research and clinical development of postdoctoral fellows in psychology and psychiatry, and is involved in advanced training of senior level clinicians in the application of cognitive behavioral approaches to diagnosis and treatment.
 She developed a cognitive-behavioral treatment program for adolescents with social phobia and is a co-author of a treatment manual and parent guide for school refusal behavior.
 With her colleagues, Dr. Albano has also developed cognitive-behavioral treatment programs for social phobia, obsessive-compulsive disorder, school refusal, and mixed anxiety and depression.

 Andy Baker-White, J.D., M.P.H.

 Andy Baker-White, J.D., M.P.H., is a practicing attorney and was awarded a M.P.H. as part of the Community Oriented Public Health Practice (COPHP) program at the University of Washington in 2010.
-Through the COPHP program Andy worked on several public health policy issues including emergency preparedness for low-literacy populations, local health department strategic planning, the feasibility of local ordinances for paid sick leave and the health impact of the implementation of India’s domestic violence law.
+Through the COPHP program, Mr. Baker-White worked on several public health policy issues including emergency preparedness for low-literacy populations, local health department strategic planning, the feasibility of local ordinances for paid sick leave, and the health impact of the implementation of India’s domestic violence law.

-David Baron has over 30 years of clinical experience in sports medicine and sports psychiatry.
-Dr. Baron is currently Professor and Vice Chair, and Chief of Psychiatry at University Hospital at Keck School of Medicine.
-Dr. Baron also serves as Director of the Global Center for Exercise Psychiatry and Sport at University of Southern California and Chairman of the Section on Exercise, Psychiatry and Sport for the World Psychiatric Association / World Health Organization.
+Dr. Baron, currently Professor and Vice Chair, and Chief of Psychiatry at University Hospital at Keck School of Medicine, has more than 30 years of clinical experience in sports medicine and sports psychiatry.
+He also serves as Director of the Global Center for Exercise Psychiatry and Sport at University of Southern California and Chairman of the Section on Exercise, Psychiatry and Sport for the World Psychiatric Association / World Health Organization.

 Dr. Tom Berger